group of friends tasting Alentejo wines

 A short intro to the best wines of the Alentejo: Not a Sommeliers Guide!

-If you’re looking for some of the best wines in Europe, then look no further than Portugal's Alentejo region!
+If you’re saerching for some of the best wines in Europe, take a closer look at Portugal's Alentejo region!
 Located in the south of Portugal, Alentejo is considered one of the best wine-producing regions in the country with some of the most unique wines in the world.

 Introduction to Portugal’s Alentejo Region